-Baker Library Special Collections has resources covering a wide range of dates, geographic locations, and subject areas, but is particularly strong in documenting the growth of American business and industry from the late 18th century through the early 20th century.
-For more information on our collections, please consult the Collections page.
+Baker Library Special Collections and Archives has resources covering a wide range of dates, geographic locations, and subject areas, but is particularly strong in documenting the growth of American business and industry from the late 18th century through the early 20th century.
+For more information on our collections, please consult the Collecting Areas page.
 For tips on locating materials, please consult the Search page.

 The following fellowships include support for research at Baker Library: